diegoldn/hackintosh-project/README.md

 DISCLAIMER: *Follow this guide at your own responsibilty.
 I'm not responsible for any damage  you commit to your hardware*

+If you try to just copy/paste the thing, you won't have any luck.
+First there are personal files that need to be created from your target hardware.
+Other is because each system has its own differences.
+So if you're trying to do this the fast way, my advise is to buy a new Mac from Apple.

 #### 1. HARDWARE